libgdx/ashley/README.md

 ## Contributing

 If you'd like to contribute or submit a bugfix please fork this repo and send a pull requests.
+Before sending a pull request, it would be great if you run the JUnit tests and make sure nothing is broken.

 Any input & fixes are appreciated!